 All females (including cats and humans) are genetic mosaics, which means they carry two distinctly different types of cells throughout their bodies due to X-inactivation (mentioned above).
 As male cats only have one X chromosome, and females have two in every cell, the father’s copy works in some cells, and the mother’s copy works in others.

 Ginger, tortoiseshell and calico coat colours can also be dilute, which means the black is blue, brown is lilac, and the ginger is cream.
 The dilute gene (or melanophilin) affects the distribution of melanin granules within the cat’s hair.
-The dominant or dense (D) form of the gene produces dense pigmentation while the recessive dilute (d) form results in pigment granules which are enlarged and deposited unevenly in the hair shaft which causes clumps of varying size along the length of the hair.
+The dominant or dense (D) form of the gene produces dense pigmentation while the recessive dilute (d) form results in pigment granules that are enlarged and deposited unevenly in the hair shaft which causes clumps of varying size along the length of the hair.
 Some segments may be sparsely pigmented or lack pigment altogether.

 What breeds of cat can have a ginger coat colour?